yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 {state: light}
 # Measuring quality
 ~ Not complying to coding standards
-    - Not true for modern Amasty extensions
+    - Not true for all modern Amasty extensions
 ~ No automated tests
-    - Amasty now busy gradually implementing unit tests (and integration tests) ~ Bad usage of `ObjectManager`
+    - Amasty is now gradually implementing unit tests (and integration tests) ~ Bad usage of `ObjectManager`
     - Last time I checked an Amasty extension, they did all correctly